vipulnaik/diet-exercise-health/events/2025/2025-02-17-to-2025-04-16-increased-frequency-of-mild-sore-throat-incidents-with-varying-proximal-causes.md

   dental cleaning (on 2024-10-09) contributed to the ease of irritation, and the dental cleaning helped reset things.

-Overall, I consider many of the individual incidents to be valable learning experiences.
+Overall, I consider many of the individual incidents to be valuable learning experiences.
 For instance, learning that when I cook a smaller amount, but use the same amount of olive oil and cayenne pepper as for a larger prep, I can get the lower throat irritation